benlowry/chromeos-dev-setup/README.md

 # Automated setup for programming on Chrome OS

-This setup script for installing Ubuntu core on Crouton for web dev using an x86 Chrome OS device.
+This setup script for installing Ubuntu core on Crouton for working on more powerful x86 Chrome OS devices.
 It is compatible with C9.io so the same environment can be created on or off your hardware.
-It can use Dropbox to sync your IDE settings and work in progress, and includes a media player and for no particular reason a torrent client.
+It can use Dropbox to sync your IDE settings and work in progress, and includes browser based media and torrent clients.

 All of the software installed uses web or CLI interfaces so the 'chroot' doesn't install a GUI, if you want to also install an interface and desktop software change `core` to `xfce` when running `crouton`.

+If you would like to add something please submit a pull request with your addition, it must include an updated README and a screenshot and links if it has a web interface.
+Improvements to the setup script are also welcome.

 *This script is public domain and may be used or modified in any way.*